 slice(1) |>

-# Get the series code.
+# Get the stable sequential number.

 select(Numero_secuencial) |>